How to use display ads for affiliate marketing

 • Advances in creative automation and machine learning bidding strategies

-• Increased focus on viewability, fraud prevention and contextual relevance
+• Increased focus on viewability, fraud prevention, contextual relevance, and consent-aware measurement

 Actionable checklist (summary)

 Use this short checklist before you launch or optimize a display campaign.
-It reduces common setup errors and keeps your campaigns aligned with measurement and compliance needs.
+It helps reduce setup errors and keeps campaigns aligned with measurement, compliance, and post-click quality requirements.

 • Define clear objective and KPIs